 Slow Cooker Pros and Cons

 Advantages: The low-temperature results in really tender meats and vegetables that are still tasty, even when overcooked a little bit.
 It’s also virtually impossible to burn food in a slow cooker, which is another plus for many overzealous cooks!
 Another benefit?
 You can buy a new Crock-Pot for little as $15, so they’re very cost-effective.

 Disadvantages: The “slow” in a slow cooker is there for a reason- cooking with this device takes a long time!
 You can’t just throw something together with this appliance.
 Even with the lower temperature, since not every food has the same cooking temperature, the slow cooker could prepare food a little bit unevenly.

 Instant Pot (America’s Most Popular Pressure Cooker)

 Are you more of a last-minute cook?
 Then the electric pressure cooker might be your tool!
 Pressure cookers, like the Instant Pot (sometimes shortened to Instapot), have become very popular in recent years since they’re so easy to use.

 How do they function?
-Electric pressure cookers work differently than the slow cooker since they use pressure and steam to cook food.
+Electric pressure cookers work differently than slow cookers since they use pressure and steam to cook food.
 The high temperature means food cooks in minutes, rather than several hours like the slow cookers.
 Many have extra functionality, including a sauté function, rice cooker mode, so you can make lots of different kinds of food.
 You can make falafel, meatballs, pulled pork, and even cheesecake in a pressure cooker!

 Instant Pot Pros and Cons